-The reasons for the deviations for Norway lobsters are that the figures are not based on harbour samples, but on samples from sea going observers (see section 10.1).
-The number of samples taken depends on the number of hauls on monitored trips.
+The reasons for the deviations for Norway lobsters are that the figures are primarily based on samples from sea going observers (see section 10.1).
+The number of samples taken depends on the number of hauls on monitored trips and the time constraint for the observer onboard.

 Pandalus spp.
-(Shrimp) in area IV
+(Shrimp)